iggatwork/promptinloop/README.md

 - Load API keys from the `.env` file
 - Test connectivity for each key
 - Display an interactive menu with options
+- Check groq API keys
-- Selecting a Groq model that first works
+- Permit the user to select a Groq model
 - Sending prompts to the API
 - Viewing results and responses
 - Handeling pause/resume and Exiting the program